 E Surface water drainage: There is none as the downpipes all discharge straight to ground.
-There doesn't seem to be ay detriment due to this but ensuring that the water gets into soakaways would be better for the long term health of the building.
+There doesn't seem to be any detriment but ensuring that the water gets into soakaways would be better for the long-term health of the building.
 But it's managed up to now.

-Recommendation: Consider improving water dispersal
+Recommendation: Consider improving water dispersal.